Prospective Students

 Every scholar's learning experience (courses and topics) are different.
 The Learning Vision Statement (LVS) is the foundation of a BSP experience.
 Each BSP Scholar creates their LVS, which reflects their personal, professional, and academic goals and their learning interests.
 The LVS will be revisited each semester with the Learning Coordinator.

-During a student’s final year at MSU, they present their Learning Journeys to the rest of the community.
-This is a capstone experience in the BSP typically provides evidence and reflection of their time in the BSP and at MSU.
+During a scholar’s final year at MSU, they present their Learning Journeys to the rest of the community.
+This is the capstone experience in the BSP where the scholar typically provides evidence and reflection of their time in the BSP and at MSU.

 Co-Curricular Activities